 - If it is forwarded to the App delegate, and the App delegate does not handle it, the event is discarded.

 3.1 iOS Event Handling Priority.

-When you handle iOS event, you should process the event in a subclass of UIControl, the event type can be a touch event or touch related gesture.
+- When you handle an iOS event, you should process the event in a subclass of UIControl, the event type can be a touch event or touch-related gesture.